Thursday, October 10, 2024

 It's the largest amount of money spent by any government entity anywhere on K-12 OER curriculum, and it's the first major expenditure at any level by any government entity on full course OER delivered via an LMS.
 That's a big and important innovation.
 Iowa should be proud, although I don't think they actually understood what they were doing and what the ramifications were.
 I strongly suspect they were led down this path by Instructure, the purveyors of Canvas.
 As is, this initiative will be a huge boon for Instructure-Canvas.
 Even if the courses were moved to a free open-source system it will still be a huge revenue source for Instructure because lots of K-12 districts would rather write checks than own their own content and processes.

 The Iowa Department of Education could become the leaders in implementing this curriculum nationwide.
-Teachers need to be better supported and they should be paid to learn new skills using digital curriculum and digital tools that are capable of making curriculum more equitable.
+Teachers need to be better supported and paid to learn new skills using digital curriculum and digital tools that can make the curriculum more equitable.
 Those $billions should be going to paying more teachers more money and enhancing their skills.
 Teachers can lead the needed equity efforts using OER curriculum and digital tools.
 That's why I founded SABIER six years ago.

 Here are some supporting documents: